-APOL 742 Advanced Investigations in Biblical Creation Research

-This course reviews research findings, focused on recognizing God's glory and creative handiwork, in this fallen world of living and dying humans and animals (including their historic origins and present ecologies), the interrelationships of mankind and the rest of creation (including mankind's role as steward over Earth's animals, plants, and other natural resources), the impact of the global Flood (including its effects in rock layers and fossils), dinosaurs, the age of Earth (as well as the age of the cosmos in general), and the laws of nature that we live with every day.
+APOL 742 Advanced Investigations in Biblical Creation Research natural resources), the impact of the global Flood (including its effects in rock layers and fossils), dinosaurs, the age of Earth (as well as the age of the cosmos in general), and the laws of nature that we live with every day.
 How God's Creatorship is personal to individual humans, including God's providential role in providing each of us with our unique family histories, is also considered.
 (3 semester hours credit)